Site Background

 Right to object

-You have the right to object to certain types of processing, in particular where we process your personal data for marketing purposes, this is an absolute right.
+You have the right to object to certain types of processing.
+In particular you have a right to object to our processing of your personal data for direct marketing purposes (including profiling in relation to that direct marketing).
 You will be able to object to or opt out of any marketing message we send you.

 You also have the right to complain directly to the UK regulator, the Information Commissioner's Office (the "ICO").
 Details of how to contact them may be found at https://ico.org.uk/make-a-complaint/.

-If you have any queries about this Privacy Notice, please get in touch with our Privacy & Data Protection team, by emailing us at [email protected].
+If you have any queries about this Privacy Notice, or would like us to contact us for any reason in connection with your privacy rights or your personal data, please get in touch with our Privacy & Data Protection team, by emailing us at dpo@eg-otm.com.
+Alternatively, you may write to us at DPO, EG On The Move Ltd, Waterside Head Office, Haslingden Road, Guide, Blackburn, Lancashire, United Kingdom, BB1 2FA.